gitpod-io/gitpod-docs/doc/56_Search.md

   - `[]` to declare a range of characters to match (e.g., `theName.[0-9]` to match on `theName.0`,
     `theName.1`, …).

-Theia excludes some folders by default (for instance, `node_modules` and others that are ignored through `.gitignore`) to reduce the number of search results.
+Theia excludes some directories by default (for instance, `node_modules` and others that are ignored through `.gitignore`) to reduce the number of search results.
 If you would like to search for all files in the workspace, click on the `Include Ignored Files` in the search field.